The Importance of Establishing a Family Routine

 Routine provides a sense of structure and familiarity.
 Structure is a way of organizing your life so that it makes sense to you.
 You can wake up with a sense of order and organization in your life.

 One of the more convenient reasons why structure is important is because it is a time saver.
 You already know what you are doing each day.
 Once you are finished with a task, you know what is next on your schedule.
-This structure provides direction and control in your life, which is very helpful with young children!
+Structure and routine provides direction and control in your life, which is very helpful with young children!

 Is there something you’ve been wanting to squeeze in your daily routine?
 Research tells us that it takes 21 days to build a new habit.
 I’ve found the best practice is to add in new habits one at a time.
 This allows you a realistic plan to really establish good habits.